cc-archive/ccsearch-browser-extension/README.md

      - Navigate to _about://extensions_.
      - Click on "Load Unpacked" button (make sure you have enabled the _Developer mode_).
      - From the file explorer, choose `ccsearch-browser-extension/dist/opera`.
+   - **Edge**
+     - Navigate to _edge://extensions_.
+     - Click on "Load Unpacked" button (make sure you have enabled the _Developer mode_).
+     - From the file explorer, choose `ccsearch-browser-extension/dist/edge`.

 ## Debugging in Development Mode